May 27, 2026

 What happened to the old 2048px free storage rule?

-That rule came from the old Google+ Photos and Picasa era.
-Modern Blogger image hosting now works differently through Google's current CDN infrastructure.
+That rule came from the old legacy Google+ Photos and Picasa framework.
+Modern Blogger hosting utilizes current Google storage buckets, meaning all uploads now count against account limits regardless of size.

 Do Google Drive images count toward storage?